Procedure Guide ·Urinalysis ·2026

 Recovery & Aftercare

 No recovery needed.
-The test is quick and minimally invasive.
-If cystocentesis was performed, your cat may have a small area of shaved fur on the belly.
+Quick and minimally invasive.
+After cystocentesis, a small shaved area on the belly.
 No activity restrictions.
-Results are typically discussed the same day for basic urinalysis.
-Urine culture results take 3-5 business days.
-No downtime — results the same day
+Results discussed the same day for basic urinalysis.
+Culture results in 3-5 business days.
+No downtime - results the same day

 Total Cost - $50-$150